Jump to content

 • Decant shampoo, conditioner, facewash etc into very small bottles, e.g. recycled from complimentary products from hotels.
 (Liquids need to go into suitcases under current airport security, of course.)

 • Pack heavy items (e.g. telescopes) in hand baggage.
-It’s quite difficult to make that reach the 10KG allowance.
+It’s quite difficult to make that reach the usual 8KG or 10KG allowance.

 • Wear boots